-Over 800 calls made to our dedicated helpline in its first week
+Over 1,700 calls made to our helpline since its launch 3 weeks ago

 - 50 calls within the first 2 hours of opening

-The helpline follows ex-football players Andy Woodward, Steve Walters and Paul Stewart speaking out last week about the abuse they suffered as young footballers.
+Supported by the FA, the helpline follows ex-football players Andy Woodward, Steve Walters and Paul Stewart recently speaking out about the abuse they suffered as young footballers.